yadol-cybersec/cybersecurity-lab/90-day-cybersecurity-road-map.md

 Breaking down DNS vulnerabilities like hijacking, tunneling, and cache poisoning exposed how much the internet relies on trusting underlying translation systems.
 Recognizing that attackers target the foundational routing of names rather than just brute-forcing encryption makes system defense look completely different.

 83 days left.
-I'll post another reflection at Day 30.

 # Day 8: Password Security & Human Vectors

-Day 8 of 90 with @MyFirstHack.
+Day 8 of 90 with.
 Week 2 begins — and it starts with passwords.

 I just ran the built-in security check on my browser's saved passwords.
 3 of them were flagged as compromised.
 I'd never looked at that list before today.